AlexGMarty/Initiative-roller/README.md

 All code written from scratch by me.
 I wrote this application in a few hours to refresh myself on Java syntax and practice using an ArrayList, a Hashmap, and a custom class to create objects before doing a live coding interview.

 .java files are in the src folder.

+This application has not been debugged and is very easy to break because it was built to do some coding practice before anything else :)